mwwojcik/airline-reservation-system/readme.md

 This technique should be applied to bounded contexts with complex business logic .

-In the case of Airline Reservation System this process will be carried out for Core Domain business context - Ticket Management.
+In the case of Airline Reservation System this process will be carried out for core domain business context - ticket management.
 This is the place where we expect complex business rules.

 <a href="https://raw.githubusercontent.com/mwwojcik/airline-reservation-system/master/img/air-design-level-ticket-management-init.jpg" target="_blank">Show picture</a>